deseven/libmegaplan/README.md

 **mega_comparedates(date1,date2)** - compares dates in Megaplan format (YYYY-MM-DD hh:mm:ss), returns true if the second date is the latter.

 # notes
 If you keep getting failed authorizations while sending queries - doublecheck your timezone and time.
+For PureBasic you can use the included ```pb-wrapper.pb```.